ManishSRawat/Indiazon/README.md

-# Firebase Studio
+# Indiazon - Next.js E-commerce Starter with Firebase Studio

+🛍️ Welcome to Indiazon! 🚀

-Welcome to the Firebase Studio Next.js E-commerce Starter!
-This project provides a foundational e-commerce application built with Next.js and integrated with Firebase services through Firebase Studio.
-It's designed to help you quickly build and deploy your own online store.
+Indiazon is a modern e-commerce starter project built with **Next.js** and seamlessly integrated with **Firebase services** through **Firebase Studio**.
+It provides a robust foundation for building and deploying your own online store quickly and efficiently.

+✨ **Experience the Live Demo:** ✨

+Check out the live version of Indiazon here: [https://your-indiazon-url.vercel.app/](https://your-indiazon-url.vercel.app/)

 ## Features